Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

 \begin{proof} Once the switch out discs are chosen the ordering on $\mW$ induces the new ordering.
 We now show how to choose the switch out discs.
 If $(\mF, \mW)\in EA$, then there is nothing to do.
 Otherwise our $(\mF\cup \mW)\cap G$ forms a union of $k\ge 1$ immersed cycles and an immersed arc which is possibly a point.
 Let $w_{i_1}$ be the minimal element of $\mW$ lying in some cycle.
 Having inductively constructed $w_{i_1}, \cdots, w_{i_p}, p<k$, then define $w_{i_{p+1}}$ to be the least element lying in a cycle that does not contain any of $w_{i_1}, \cdots, w_{i_p}$.
 These $w_{i_1}, \cdots, w_{i_k}$ are our proposed switch out discs and with respect to the new ordering on $\mW$, Corollary \ref{switch exists} shows that there is a $k$-switching with these as the switch out discs.\end{proof}

-\begin{convention} In this section, unless said otherwise, when referencing a given $\mF$ and ordered $\mW$, the $\mW$ is untwisted and we abuse notation by denoting it by $\{w_1, \cdots, w_n\}$ whose indicated order coincides with its canonical reordering.
-A $k$-switch will always be one with minimal $k$. \end{convention}
+\begin{convention} Given $\mfw$ with $\mW$ ordered, unless said otherwise, all switchings of $\mW$ will be order induced.
+In particular they will be minimal.
+In \S10 we will consider switchings that may not be minimal.
+Going forward we denote the elements of $\mW$ by $\{w_1, \cdots, w_n\}$ whose indicated order coincides with its canonical reordering. \end{convention}

-\begin{remark} In the next section we will work with different orders on $\mW$ and hence their different canonical reorderings.
-The following result is needed for that section. \end{remark}
+Certain symmetric finger and Whitney germed discs can be represented by arcs in $G$ with endpoints in $R\cap G$.

+\begin{definition} (1D representations of Whitney discs) Let $R\cup G$ be in framed finger form, $\alpha\subset G$ an embedded path with $\alpha\cap R=\partial \alpha$, one point being positive and one negative, both ends of which approache $R$ from either the positive or negative side.
+Then as in Construction \ref{1d construction}, $\alpha$ naturally extends to a framed Whitney disc $D_\alpha$ called the \emph{framed extension} well defined up to isotopy.
+See Remark \ref{1d remarks} i).
+Figure \ref{fig:1d rep} a) shows two examples of arcs and Figure \ref{fig:1d rep} b) shows their finger and Whitney germed framed extensions. \end{definition}

+\begin{construction} After a small isotopy of $R$, there exists a subdisc $F_R\subset R$ which 1-1 vertically projects to an embedded disc $F_G\subset G$ containing $(\mW\cup\mW^*)\cap G$, where $\mW^*$ is a full switch of $\mW$.
+Therefore, any arc $\alpha$ as in Definition \ref{1d} can be isotoped to lie in $F_G$.
+A framed extension $D_\alpha$ can be constructed so that the vertical projection to $G$ equals $\alpha$.
+In general while Whitney framed this $D_\alpha$ is usually not finger or Whitney germed. \end{construction}

+\begin{remarks} i) There are two ways of isotoping $R$ to have the desired projection property.
+In the local model $R$ lies in the $y=0$ plane.
+It can be isotoped so that the points with $t\ge 0$ are pushed to $y\ge 0$ and those with $t\le 0$ pushed to $y\le 0$ or vice versa.
+Once the convention is fixed our 1d representation is unique up to isotopy.
+Switching the convention changes the representation by reflection in the $x,y,z$ plane.

+ii) The $\alpha$'s used in this paper are all sufficiently simple so that one can readily isotope $D_\alpha$ to either be Whitney germed or finger germed as needed. \end{remarks}

+The following result is needed for \S 8, where we prove that $\mD(\mF, \mW)$ is independent of the ordering on $\mW$.

 \begin{lemma} Given $(\mF, \mW)$ there exists a complete set $\hat\mW$ of Whitney discs that similarly matches $\mF$ with the following property.
-Given any ordering on $\mW$ there exists an order induced k-switching $\mW_1$ that is also an n-switch of $\hat\mW$ for some ordering on $\hat \mW$.\end{lemma}
+Given any ordering on $\mW$ there exists an order induced switching $\mW_1$ that is also an order induced full-switching of $\hat\mW$ for some ordering on $\hat \mW$.\end{lemma}

 \begin{proof} We will find a $\hat\mW$ which similarly matches $\mF$ with the property that given any ordering on $\mW$ there exists an order induced switching $\mW^*$ such that $\hat\mW\cap\mW^*\subset R\cap G$.
 Since $(\hat\mW,\mW^*)\in EA$ it follows that $\mW^*$ is an $n$-switch of $\hat\mW$.